Things to do at Balboa Park in San Diego

 Balboa Park Restaurants

-When you’re spending the whole day at Balboa Park, and why wouldn’t you, you’ll want to stop at one of the many restaurants conveniently located near just about every venue.
+When you’re spending the whole day at Balboa Park, and why wouldn’t you, you might want to stop at one of the many restaurants conveniently located near just about every venue.
 Some are great for those grab and go moments when you just want a hamburger, hotdog, pizza or a sandwich.
 Others feature more serious fare.

-Balboa Park — Know Before You Go
+Balboa Park: Know Before You Go

-- Official Info: Website balboapark.org; Phone (619) 239-0512.
+Website balboapark.org; Phone (619) 239-0512.
 If you’ve never been to Balboa Park before, you might want to stop by the Visitors Center (across from The Prado Restaurant in the House of Hospitality).
 You can pick up park brochures, maps, and ask about the audio tour and free guided tour.

 - Address: Balboa Park, 1549 El Prado, Balboa Park, San Diego, California, 92101.

-- Hours: The Balboa Park grounds are open 24 hours a day, the Visitors Center is open 9:30 a.m.-4:30 p.m. daily, and museum hours vary by institution.(closed Thanksgiving, Christmas and New Year’s day)
+- Hours: The Balboa Park grounds are open 24 hours a day, the Visitors Center is open 9:30 a.m.-4:30 p.m. daily, and museum hours vary by institution (closed Thanksgiving, Christmas and New Year’s day).

 The Park is near downtown San Diego, Balboa Park and is accessible from most major freeways.
 Parking can be a nightmare during peak times or major events, so plan ahead.